5 Steps to Starting a PPC Campaign the Right Way

 The bottom line here is that once your campaign is active, you need to closely study who is coming to visit your website and why they are coming.
 Then, you can hone the advertising to either target more of the same or to target a different demographic if that’s who you want to target.

-Keep an Eye On the Moneykeep an eye on the money
+Keep an Eye On the Money

 Finally, it is very easy to get sucked into the excitement of a PPC campaign and to spend more money than you actually have in your budget.
 Keep a close eye on the money and make sure that you are not wasting it by pouring thousands of dollars into an advertising campaign which is not paying off.